Sometimes your favorite projects don’t cost any money.

-My mantel decor this year was all about pumpkins.
-However, I really wanted to add a unique DIY garland to my already rustic mantel and found the perfect compliment to the pumpkins with a DIY paper bag leaf garland.
+My mantel décor this year was all about pumpkins.
+All in orange and many different colors.
+That didn’t stop me from wanting to add a unique DIY garland to compliment all of the colors and the rustic look of the decorations.
+But I didn’t want to spend a lot of money either so I found the perfect compliment to the pumpkins with a DIY paper bag leaf garland.

 This post contains affiliate links which help to support this blog if you were to purchase anything through these links, at no additional cost to you.